-Overall, we conclude that while literacy is conducive to avoiding the dominated choice more often its benefits are small.
+Overall, we conclude that, while literacy is conducive to avoiding the dominated choice, more often its benefits are small.

-4.2 Following the CAPM model
+4.2 FOLLOWING THE CAPM MODEL

-According to the results of the very simple normative CAPM model described in Section 3.2 we look at buy/sell decisions in two periods: (1) January - June 2008 and (2) October 2008 - April 2009.
-The CAPM recommends to sell stocks and buy corporate bonds during (1), and to sell corporate bonds and buy long-term government bonds during (2).
-For the first period we focus on investors who had stocks in December 2007; for the second period we focus on those who owned corporate bonds in September 2008.
-8
+According to the results of the very simple normative CAPM model described in Section 3.2, we look at buy/sell decisions in two periods: (i) January-June 2008 and (ii) October 2008-April 2009.
+The CAPM recommends to sell stocks and buy corporate bonds during (i), and to sell corporate bonds and buy long-term government bonds during (ii).
+For the first period, we focus on investors who had stocks in December 2007; for the second period, we focus on those who owned corporate bonds in September 2008.

-We define a dummy C equal to 1 if the investor follows the buy/sell prescription of the CAPM and zero otherwise.
-For each investment decision C we estimate the following models in each of the two periods:
+We define a dummy variable C equal to 1 if the investor follows the buy/sell prescription of the CAPM and zero otherwise.
+For each investment decision C, we estimate the following models in each of the two periods: